Gaulish: Inscriptions

+Gaulish inscriptions are edited in the Recueil des inscriptions gauloises (RIG), in four volumes, comprising text (in the Latin, Greek, and Etruscan alphabets) written on public monuments, private instrumentum, two calendars, and coins.

 The longest known Gaulish text is the Larzac tablet, found in 1983 in l'Hospitalet-du-Larzac, France.
 It is inscribed in Roman cursive on both sides of two small sheets of lead.
 Probably a curse tablet (defixio), it clearly mentions relationships between female names, for example aia duxtir adiegias [...] adiega matir aiias (Aia, daughter of Adiega...
 Adiega, mother of Aia) and seems to contain incantations regarding one Severa Tertionicna and a group of women (often thought to be a rival group of witches), but the exact meaning of the text remains unclear.

 The Coligny calendar was found in 1897 in Coligny, France, with a statue identified as Mars.
 The calendar contains Gaulish words but Roman numerals, permitting translations such as lat evidently meaning days, and mid month.
 Months of 30 days were marked matus, "lucky", months of 29 days anmatus, "unlucky", based on comparison with Middle Welsh mad and anfad, but the meaning could here also be merely descriptive, "complete" and "incomplete".

-The pottery at La Graufesenque is our most important source for Gaulish numerals.
+The pottery at La Graufesenque is the most important source for Gaulish numerals.
 Potters shared furnaces and kept tallies inscribed in Latin cursive on ceramic plates, referring to kiln loads numbered 1 to 10: